 Both individuality and oneness are present at the same time.
 But one’s uniqueness is only realized to the extent that oneness is embraced.
 And oneness is only realized to the extent that each person’s uniqueness is embraced.

-The same must also be true when it comes to discipleship.
+The same must also be true when it comes to making disciples.

-Through an individualistic lens, discipleship is about doing individual activities that will result in becoming more like Christ.
+Through an individualistic lens, discipleship training and programs are about doing individual activities that will result in becoming more like Christ.
 The strategy usually involves some type of interaction with the Bible, prayer, involvement in some sort of ministry where that person’s individual gifts are being used, and mentoring from a more seasoned Christian.

 This is the individual piece.
 But when this is where it stops, we fall short.